 The harsh fact is that all but a couple of international seed companies are selling at best mediocre strains and seeds with perhaps one or two banger strains out of dozens on their menus.
 The marijuana seeds world is dominated by ripoffs and amateurs whose breeding practices are unscientific and unreliable, and who totally lack ethics or customer-centeredness.

-Regardless of the fact that it doesn’t smell like what would be a very weird food combination (chicken and waffles, WTF?), the terps are loud, delicious, gooey, and proud, characteristic of many HSC strains.
+The terps are loud, delicious, gooey, and proud, characteristic of many HSC strains.

 The strain’s genetics combine some of the best HSC strains, including Jelly Donutz and Hella Jelly, along with non-HSC powerhouse strains White Runtz and Purple Cartel.